Codecademy/docs/content/python/concepts/statsmodels/statsmodels.md

 In Python, the `statsmodels` library is used to estimate the statistical models and perform statistical tests.
 It is built on top of `numpy`, `scipy`, and `pandas`.

-The same is widely used in the field of econometrics, and it is also used in other fields such as finance, marketing, and social sciences.
-It is a powerful tool for statistical analysis, and it provides a wide range of statistical models and tests.
+It is widely used in econometrics and other fields such as finance, marketing, and social sciences.

 It provides classes and functions for the estimation of many different statistical models, such as linear regression, generalized linear models, time series analysis, and more.
 It also provides functions for conducting statistical tests, such as hypothesis tests, and for statistical data exploration.